pieterbrandsen/Grafana-GoCarbon/README.md

 Run commands to get other dashboards:

 1. `npm run start-mmo` For International mmo dashboard.
-2. `npm run start-private` To get performance server dashboards.
+2. `npm run start-private` To get performance server dashboards to use when admin-utils mod is installed.

 ## Usage